Sh3b0/DevOps/docs/4-CICD.md

 ### Practice

-- Jenkins server is typically deployed along with the organization servers.
-For local experimenting in this repo, a docker image is used.

-- When Jenkins server is deployed, a web UI is accessible for configuration and checking build status.
+- Jenkins server can be deployed as a container that exposes a web UI for configuration and checking build status.

 - [BlueOcean](https://www.jenkins.io/projects/blueocean/) is a plugin built on top of Jenkins that provides a better UI/UX for Jenkins and can automatically create `Jenkinsfile`

-  - Running BlueOcean as a docker container
+  - Running BlueOcean as a docker container with port forwarding and a volume for persisting data.

     ```bash
     docker run --name jenkins -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home jenkinsci/blueocean:1.25.5
     ```

-  - Access the UI at http://localhost:8080, use default credentials `admin` and the password from the previous command output, you can also create a different user account or add plugins.
+  - Access the UI at http://localhost:8080, use default credentials `admin` and the password from the previous command output, you can also create a different user account or add plug-ins.
   - Configure credentials for GitHub both in BlueOcean and Jenkins.

+-